 Imagine being one of the first businesses to install a UNIVAC computer or roll out a barcode system for inventory management.
 Each action could have propelled you ahead of the market in how you recorded, processed, and used data to inform your business decisions.
 But if you couldn’t trust this new data you had access to, what advantage did you really gain?
 Today we all generate data in astounding quantities, but still wrestle with inaccurate, out-of-date, and incorrect data.

 Data warehouse testing can bring clarity and confidence to BI reports so your business stops leaving money on the table.
 But how do you actually kickstart your BI/data warehouse testing projects?
-Tosca BI Architect Alex Tabisz and Tosca BI Product Manager Alain Traechslin got together for the webinar BI/Data Warehouse Testing: Why, When and How to address this exact question.
+Tricentis Data Integrity Architect Alex Tabisz and Tricentis Data Integrity Product Manager Alain Traechslin got together for the webinar BI/Data Warehouse Testing: Why, When and How to address this exact question.